25 Tips for Winterizing Your Home Before the Cold

 #6 - Buy furnace filters in advance

-It's convenient to stock up on furnace filters before the cold and check the one that’s being used regularly during the winter.
+It's convenient to stock up on furnace filters before the cold and check the ones that are being used regularly during the winter.

 #7 - Apply window coverings

-Adding layers to your windows can help prevent heat loss, not only winterizing your home but also trimming your heating bill.
+Adding window layers can help prevent heat loss, not only helping to winterize your home but also trimming your heating bill.

-If you want to go an extra step, tape up some bubble wrap on your windows as well.
+If you want to go an extra step, tape up some bubble wrap on your windows.
 It works as an excellent insulator during the winter.
 Your friends and family might think you've lost your marbles, but at least you'll save even more money on the heating bill -- so who cares!

-Get on the roof carefully with your tool of choice (a spatula, broom or your hand with a set of gloves works great) and remove clutter from your eaves trough.
+Get on the roof carefully with your tool of choice (a spatula, broom or your hand with a set of gloves works great), or, use a ladder and remove clutter from your eaves trough.

 If possible, grab the hose and spray out any remaining residue assuming that the weather outside isn't cold enough to cause ice problems along your walkways.

 Cleaning your eaves trough will prevent ice blockages which may cause snow and water runoff to drain toward the foundation of your house.
 Pools of water in such areas can freeze and cause foundational problems that are super expensive to fix.

 A full inspection of your roof - as long as it's safe - should be a part of the steps you take to winterize your house.
 If your roof is slippery for any reason, you may want to call a professional to inspect it for you.
 Or, wait until you can do it yourself without any safety hazards.